Effective 15 December 2023

 Personal information is central to our business

 - recommend products and services that we think meet your needs

-- comply with laws, and with our responsibilities as a financial services business.
+- comply with laws, and with our responsibilities and obligations as a financial services business.

 We only use information if we’re allowed to - or if the law requires it

-Whenever we work with personal information, we comply with New Zealand laws, including the Privacy Act, and laws of other countries that apply to us.
+Whenever we work with personal information, we comply with the laws of New Zealand, including the Privacy Act 2020, and laws of other countries that apply to us.
 We are allowed to use personal information when: